-Before I left, I wrapped up my latest crafty project and called it a win.
-After being dissatisfied with the knit rug I made using a piece of vintage fabric, I sought out a new material to contruct with; while yarn would be an obvious choice, I knew I wanted something thicker and more heavy-duty since this runner was being designed to lay in front of the sliding glass door to the patio, an entryway and exit that gets hit with a lot of daily traffic.
+One time, I tried to make a knit rug I made using a piece of vintage fabric.
+As a follow-up, I sought out a new material to construct with; while yarn would be an obvious choice, I knew I wanted something thicker and more heavy-duty since this runner was being designed to lay in front of the sliding glass door to the patio, an entryway and exit that gets hit with a lot of daily traffic.
 For a hot moment, I considered buying mass amounts of woven polyester rope at a marine store (the products are sold in various thicknesses and colors, and I still think it’d make for a fun rug if it weren’t so expensive: 60-cents to $1.25/ft. for the kinds I liked best) Knowing already that I’d need more than 500-ft of a thick material, the options at a local fishing store and West Marine were just way out of my price range.

 Really, that’s a lot of rope.
 600 feet, yo.

 I started out this sisal knitting project the same way that I started my previous effort, using only knit stitches row after row (not purl), but kept great focus on the first few rows that I knit to assess how the rope would stretch.
 The thing is: it didn’t.
 The sisal, unlike most yarns, and unlike the fabric I had worked with previously did not have a tendency to want to stretch width-wise, only length-wise.

 It held its form really nicely as it grew, still not stretching width-wise, and fitting perfectly on my handmade 24″ knitting needles.

 As I worked from one spool to the next, I tied the ends of the ropes together using a square knot, an easy but strong knot with little tendency to want to loosen.
 If you’re looking for a knot-tying tutorial, I validated my knot-tying know-how on this site; it has a square knot and many others nicely illustrated.